top of page

 Lionel Rubinoff

-Lionel Rubinoff is professor of philosophy and chairman of the Academic Board of Julian Blackborn College, Trent University, Peterborough, Ontario.
+Lionel Rubinoff is a professor of philosophy and chairman of the academic board of Julian Blackborn College at Trent University in Peterborough, Ontario.
 He is the author of Collingwood and the Reform of Metaphysics (1970).

 William Ruddick

-William Ruddick, associate professor of philosophy at New York University, edited Philosophers in Medical Centers (1980).
+William Ruddick, an associate professor of philosophy at New York University, edited Philosophers in Medical Centers (1980).

 Ramon Eduardo Ruiz

-Ramon Eduardo Ruiz, assistant professor of Latin American history at Smith College, is preparing a book on Mexican rural education.
-He has lived and worked in Mexico, and has a special interest in Indian problems.
+Ramon Eduardo Ruiz, an assistant professor of Latin American history at Smith College, is preparing a book on Mexican rural education.
+He has lived and worked in Mexico and has a special interest in Indian problems.

 Duane M. Rumbaugh

-Duane M. Rumbaugh is regents' professor of psychology and biology at Georgia State University and director of the Language Research Center in Atlanta.
+Duane M. Rumbaugh is the Regents' Professor of Psychology and Biology at Georgia State University and director of the Language Research Center in Atlanta.
 His most recent publications include Anthropomorphism Revisited (1994) and Language in Comparative Perspective (with E.S.
-Savage-Rumbaugh, 1994).
+Savage-Rumbaugh; 1994).

 Oleg Rumyantsev

-Oleg Rumyantsev is a member of the Institute of World Socialist Systems of the Soviet Academy of Sciences, Moscow.
+Oleg Rumyantsev is a member of the Institute of World Socialist Systems of the Soviet Academy of Sciences in Moscow.

 Sean Rupka